sandbox-technologies/PanelBench/README.md

 1. Apply a single, unambiguous CSS property to the target element
 2. Have a clear `testId` and `label` describing the expected value
 3. Be visually verifiable by clicking the element and checking the panel
+4. Include in the pull-request what the expect output is for that selection.

 ---